bdconnors/auth-service/README.md

 # auth-service
-.NET 6 and EF Authentication Service Experiment
+.NET 6 and EF Authentication Service

+Experimenting with a multi-tenant JWT authentication service.
+There